Gibbs sampling for mixtures in order of appearance: the ordered allocation sampler: Species sampling models

-, introduced and studied in \citet{Pit:96ims}, are a very general class of discrete random probability measures, $P = \sum_{j=1}^m p_j \delta_{x_j}$, with the requirements that the atoms $(x_j) = (x_1,\ldots,x_m)$ are taken iid from a diffuse distribution, $\nu$, over a Borel space $(\X,\B(\X))$, and $(m,(p_j))$ are independent of elements in $(x_j)$.
+where $g(\cdot\mid x)$ is a density for each $x$, and the mixing distribution, $P = \sum_{j=1}^m p_j\delta_{x_j}$, is an almost surely discrete random probability measure over the Borel parameter space $(\X,\B(\X))$. {\it Species sampling models}, introduced and studied by \citet{Pit:96ims}, constitute a very general class of random probability measures that provide a convenient prior specification for the mixing distribution $P$.
+In species sampling models, $P = \sum_{j=1}^m p_j\delta_{x_j}$, the atoms, $(x_j) = (x_1,\ldots,x_m)$, are iid from a diffuse distribution, $\nu$, over $(\X,\B(\X))$, and are independent of $(m,(p_j))$.
 The weights $(p_j) = (p_1,\ldots,p_m)$ are positive random variables with $\sum_{j=1}^m p_j = 1$ almost surely, and the number of support points, $m$, can be finite, infinite or random.
-A sequence $(\theta_i) = (\theta_i)_{i=1}^{\infty}$ is a \emph{species sampling sequences} directed by $P$ if it is exchangeable and the almost sure limit of the empirical distributions, $P = \lim_{n \to \infty}n^{-1}\sum_{i=1}^n \delta_{\theta_i},$ is a species sampling model.
+A sequence, $(\theta_i) = (\theta_i)_{i=1}^{\infty}$, is a \emph{species sampling sequence} driven by $P$ if it is exchangeable and the almost sure limit of the empirical distributions, $P = \lim_{n \to \infty}n^{-1}\sum_{i=1}^n \delta_{\theta_i},$ is a species sampling model.
 By de Finetti's theorem, the latter is equivalent to the existence of a species sampling model, $P$, such that given $P$, $(\theta_i)$ are conditionally iid according to $P$ \citep[cf. Theorem 1.1 and Proposition 1.4 of][]{Kall:05}.
 The laws of $(\theta_i)$ and $P$ determine each other, and both are fully determined by that of $(m,(p_j))$, and the diffuse distribution, $\nu$.
 A key aspect to note is that the law of $P$ is invariant under weights permutations.
-That is, $P = \sum_{j=1}^m p_j \delta_{x_j}$ is equal in distribution to $\sum_{j=1}^m p_{\rho(j)} \delta_{x_j}$ for every permutation $\rho$ of $[m]=\{1,\ldots,m\}$, which means that working with an ordering of the weights or another does not changes the model.
+That is, $P = \sum_{j=1}^m p_j \delta_{x_j}$ is equal in distribution to $\sum_{j=1}^m p_{\rho(j)} \delta_{x_j}$ for every permutation $\rho$ of $\{1,\ldots,m\}$, which means that working with an ordering of the weights or another does not change the mixing prior.
 This is reflected through the so called exchangeable partition probability function (EPPF), given by